-- These Programme and Examination Regulations apply to students enrolled in the full-time variant of the programme European Studies in the 2022-2023 academic year. - 2.
-With the exception of the provisions on education and student coaching, the Programme and Examination Regulations also apply to external candidates. - 3.
-No rights can be derived from the Programme and Examination Regulations of previous years.
-Exceptions to this rule apply to transitional measures, such as those referred to in article 3.5. - 4.
-Students participating in the Experiment flexstuderen (tuition fee per credit) will find the rules applicable to them in the Regeling flexstuderen De Haagse Hogeschool (link).
-Insofar as the Regeling flexstuderen De Haagse Hogeschool do not deviate from the Programme and Examination Regulations, the Programme and Examination Regulations also apply in full to flex-students.
+- 1. These Programme and Examination Regulations apply to students enrolled in the full-time variant of the government funded bachelor degree programme Sport Studies | International Sport Management in the 2023-2024 academic year. - 2.
+If a provision or chapter does not apply or only applies to a bachelor's programme, master's programme or associate degree programme, this is indicated above the relevant article or chapter. - 3.
+With the exception of the provisions on education and student coaching, the Programme and Examination Regulations also apply to external candidates. - 4.
+No rights can be derived from the Proramme and Examination Regulations of previous years.
+Exceptions to this rule apply to transitional measures, such as those referred to in article 3.5. - 5.
+Students participating in the Experiment flexstuderen (tuition fee per credit) will find the rules applicable to them in the Regulations for the Experiment Flex-studying.
+Insofar as the Regulations for the Experiment Flex-studying do not deviate from the Programme and Examination Regulations, the Programme and Examination Regulations also apply in full to flex-students.